 Halfway up Mt.
-Danyama on Teshima island, 400 wind chimes are installed in a forest, tinkling in the breeze.
+Danyama on Teshima island, countless wind chimes are installed in a forest, tinkling in the breeze.
 On strips of transparent material hanging from each bell are the names of loved ones written by past visitors.
-The sound of the wind chimes summon up the mystery of the soul, paying homage to the memory of those individuals, expressing both the vitality and transience of human life.
+The sound of the wind chimes summons up the mystery of the soul, paying homage to the memory of those individuals, expressing both the vitality and transience of human life.

 New visitors are invited to leave behind the name of a beloved one.
-At a later date, this name will be engraved on a strip in the visitor's own handwriting, and will start swinging in the breeze, becoming part of the artwork.
+At a later date, this name will be engraved on a strip in the visitor's own handwriting and will start swinging in the breeze, becoming part of the artwork.

 On July 18th, 2016, the opening day, an artist talk was held on Teshima by Christian Boltanski.
 You can access the full text of his lecture here.

 Because of pieces set outdoors, some places are not accessible for visitors with disabilities and special needs.

 Depending on weather conditions, we may sometimes temporarily close our facilities when difficult to access.